Addiction to Caffeine: Causes and TreatmentBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 Naturally, such a person feels more energized after drinking coffee and does stupid things faster...
 This often causes improved concentration and even better physical performance after 2 or 3 cups of coffee due to temporary positive effects of caffeine.
 With less than 10 seconds for body O2, both the negative and positive effects are much stronger.
 This creates dependence or caffeine addiction.

-Causes of caffeine addiction
+Causes of addiction to caffeine

 This chart below shows the prevalence of hyperventilation in modern people and explains the major cause of addiction in modern people.

 Why and how can ineffective breathing patterns and low brain oxygen levels cause the desire for and possible addiction to caffeine, sugar, alcohol, cigarette smoking, or other stimulants or depressants (chemical substances and drugs)?
-What are the contributions of mouth breathing, chest breathing, and breathing too much air?
+What are the contributions of stress, anxiety, mouth breathing, chest breathing, and breathing too much air?
 Mouth breathing reduces brain and body-oxygen levels due to arterial hypocapnia (low CO2) and reduced absorption of nasal nitric oxide.
 Chest breathing leads to ineffective gas exchange in the lungs and reduced blood oxygenation (hypoxemia).
 Over-breathing causes arterial hypocapnia that constricts arteries and arterioles reducing blood and oxygen supply to the brain and all other vital organs in the human body.
 All these effects are considered in detail on other pages.